DataDog/integrations-core/docs/dev/create_a_tile.md

 ### How to resolve common validation errors

-Out-of-the-box integrations wtihin the integrations-extras repository can run into validation errors when the forked repository is out of date with the origin.
+Out-of-the-box integrations in the `integrations-extras` repository can run into validation errors when the forked repository is out of date with the origin.
 Follow the steps below to resolve the validation errors by rebasing.

 Updating the forked repository via the Web App